-After he left, Nicholas showed up, looking for the children.
+After Victor left, Nick showed up, looking for the children.
 Sharon encouraged him to stay and wait for them, and he decided to take off his coat and stay.
-She asked him how he was doing, in light of what he had seen.
-Full of sarcasm, he asked if the version Victor told him was actually the truth—if she was really just an innocent victim.
+She asked him how he was doing in light of what he had seen.
+Full of sarcasm, he asked if the version Victor had told him was actually the truth -- if she had really been just an innocent victim.
 He went on to say he didn't even know her anymore.
 She asked if he was open to giving her another chance, and he admitted he really didn't know what he wanted at all.

-Upset, Diego asked if Victoria had ever cared about him at all, or if she was just a lonely woman who needed someone.
-She began to cry and told him she truly did care for him, and that he made her feel things she didn't think she could feel any more.
-And, for that, she thanked him.
+Upset, Diego asked if Victoria had ever cared about him at all or if she was just a lonely woman who needed someone.
+She began to cry and told him she truly did care for him, and that he made her feel things she didn't think she could feel anymore.
+For that, she thanked him.
 Looking sad, he told her it was time to hit the road.
 With a sad smile, she told him to be safe.
 Returning the sad smile, he told her goodbye and walked out the door.

 J.T. was waiting for Colleen at the park when Brittany walked up.
 She told him he ought to know that John Abbott was going to be chaperoning the Valentine's dance, so he'd better not show up.
 She also told him he should really reconsider his relationship with Colleen, especially since it wasn't likely to get any easier.